 III.
 F&A Rate Types

 Facilities & Administrative Costs (F&A Costs) are costs incurred for common or joint objectives, which cannot be identified with a specific activity, whether sponsored project, instructional or other institutional purpose.
-These are real costs, supporting all sponsored activities and should be recovered from the sponsor.

 This General Accounting Procedure provides a consistent method for evaluating, applying and calculating the F&A charges associated with a sponsored project.